wc-donation/wc-donation-platform/readme.txt

 * 🔄 **Unlimited Integrations**: Seamlessly integrate with CRM, Marketing & Analytics tools for comprehensive insights.
 * 🆓 **Free & Open Source**: A no-fee solution for charities, ensuring every penny counts towards the cause.

 > **Note**: Donation Platform for WooCommerce modifies WooCommerce for donation purposes.
 While it doesn't change WooCommerce's core functionality, it alters user frontend text.
-To use it parallelly with a regular store, enable compatibility mode or use a separate WordPress installation.
+To use WooCommerce donations in parallel with a regular store, enable compatibility mode or use a separate WordPress installation.

 === Links ===